-I have held a number of Course Director Roles while at UCLan (MSc Health Psychology, BSc Clinical Psychology and interim MSc Applied Clinical Psychology).
-I am currently engaged in the development of a new Associate Practitioner Psychologist programme in partnership with a number of NHS trusts.
+Mark has held a number of Course Director Roles whilst with us (MSc Health Psychology, BSc Clinical Psychology and interim MSc Applied Clinical Psychology).

-Prior to my undergraduate psychology degree at Birmingham University I qualified in Mental Health Nursing and worked in the NHS.
-After graduation I was awarded an MRC studentship at St George's Medical School, University of London under the supervision of Andrew Steptoe, where I conducted a longitudinal study of haemodynamic and endocrine stress responses in a cohort of London firefighters.
-I was awarded a A Leverhulme fellowship to conduct follow-up research before a postdoctoral job with Anke Ehlers and David Clarke in the Welcome Research Unit of the Department of Psychiatry at Oxford.
-This was followed by a tenure-track assistant professorship in the Department of Biobehavioral Health at Penn State University, where I set up my own psychophysiology lab.
-After five years at Penn State I came to UCLan.
-My main activities since coming to UCLan have been in the areas of programme development for BPS accredited professional training routes in Health Psychology and more recently the development of Clinical Psychology programmes.
+Prior to undertaking undergraduate psychology degree at Birmingham University Mark qualified in Mental Health Nursing and worked in the NHS.
+After graduation he was awarded an MRC studentship at St George's Medical School, University of London under the supervision of Andrew Steptoe, where Mark conducted a longitudinal study of haemodynamic and endocrine stress responses in a cohort of London firefighters.
+Mark was awarded a A Leverhulme fellowship to conduct follow-up research before a postdoctoral job with Anke Ehlers and David Clarke in the Welcome Research Unit of the Department of Psychiatry at Oxford.
+This was followed by a tenure-track assistant professorship in the Department of Biobehavioral Health at Penn State University, where he set up his own psychophysiology lab.
+After five years at Penn State Mark came to us.
+Marks main activities since joining us has been in the areas of programme development for BPS accredited professional training routes in Health Psychology and more recently the development of Clinical Psychology programmes.